syahvan/syahvan/README.md

 ###

-<p align="left">🎧 Connect with Me on <a href="https://open.spotify.com/user/ljg174tbgvcz5giuvfwcv1kh0">Spotify</a>!
+<p align="left">🎧 Connect with me on Spotify!
 Here are some of the recent tracks I've listened to on Spotify:</p>

 ###